Mercedes have dominated F1 in recent years so we take a look back at their success

 Rosberg earned a pole position at the 2012 Chinese Grand Prix and went on to win the race, their first in 57 years as a works team.
 Towards the end of the 2012 season, the team announced that they had signed Lewis Hamilton to partner Nico Rosberg.
 Race victories throughout the season saw them take second place in the constructor's championship finishing just 6 points ahead of Ferrari.

 2014 saw the team win the constructor's championship beating Red Bull by a massive 296 points and driver Lewis Hamilton took his second drivers championship.
 Their dominance has continued since then, winning the constructor's championship every year since.
 After winning the championship in 2016 Nico Rosberg retired and was replaced by Valtteri Bottas for the 2017 season.
-By the end of 2018 Mercedes had achieved five constructor titles in a row, only the second team in F1 history to do this after Ferrari, and look set to be just as successful in 2019 as they continue to top the table.
+By the end of 2018 Mercedes had achieved five constructor titles in a row, only the second team in F1 history to do this after Ferrari.

 From the Paddock Club at the Singapore Grand Prix to the exclusive Green Room at the British Grand Prix there is something to suit all.
 You can even experience The Green Room onboard a luxury yacht at the Monaco Grand Prix.
 Experience the thrill of F1 and the chance to see Mercedes gain another race win with our range of Formula 1 hospitality packages.